apollographql/router/.changesets/maint_geal_isolate_hyper_0_14.md

-### isolate uses of hyper 0.14 types ([PR #5175](https://github.com/apollographql/router/pull/5175))
+### Isolate usage of hyper v0.14 types for future compatibility ([PR #5175](https://github.com/apollographql/router/pull/5175))

-[Hyper](https://hyper.rs/), the HTTP client and server used in the Router, recently reached version 1.0, with various improvements that we need in the Router, but also some API breaking changes.
-To reduce the future impact of these breaking changes we have isolated uses of hyper's types.
-This will make future upgrades simpler.
+Isolates usage of [hyper](https://hyper.rs/) types in response to the recent release of hyper v1.0.
+The new major version introduced improvements along with breaking changes.
+The goal is to reduce the impact of these breaking changes, and ensure that future upgrades are straightforward.

-This will have no impact on the current public API of the Router, it mainly affects internal code and will not affect the Router's normal execution.
+This change only affects internal code and doesn't affect the router's public API or execution.

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/5175